eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/o-catalogues-for-attestations.md

 This document is structured as follows:

-- Chapter 2 introduces catalogue of attributes and catalogue of schemes for the attestation of attributes based on the existing legislation and the ARF.
+- Chapter 2 introduces catalogue of attributes and the catalogue of schemes for the attestation of attributes based on the existing legislation and the ARF.
 - Chapter 3 lists the additions and changes that will be made to the ARF as a result of discussing this topic with Member States.